Interaction-resolved decomposition of multi-qubit unitaries via computational-basis phases: Interaction-resolved Quantum Optimal Control

-The optimized microwave envelope (Fig.~\ref{fig:nv_3q_pulse_ZZZ}) exhibits smooth amplitude and phase modulation over $T=1500$~ns and realizes the desired diagonal-phase-map objective as a single shaped pulse.
+The resulting optimized microwave pulse is shown in Fig.~\ref{fig:nv_3q_pulse_ZZZ}.
+The pulse duration is $T=1500$~ns, and the parametrization consists of $N_c = 8$ frequency terms, as given in Eq.~\eqref{eq:pulse_parametrization}.
+The used parameters are provided in the public repository~\cite{baran2026_multiqubit_control} in the form of a parameter vector as in Eq.~\eqref{eq:pulse_parametrization_example}.
+It exhibits smooth amplitude and phase modulation while realizing the prescribed interaction structure with a single shaped pulse.

-For time-resolved validation, we evaluate the diagonal phase map throughout the driven evolution and track the induced phases via the phase invariants $\Delta_S(\phi(t))$ for all nonempty subsets $S\subseteq\{a,b,c\}$.
-This reveals directly how the control pulse builds up the desired three-body interaction phase $\Delta_{\{a,b,c\}}$ while suppressing the pairwise phase components $\Delta_{\{a,b\}},\Delta_{\{a,c\}},\Delta_{\{b,c\}}$ during the entire gate time, up to the inherent $2\pi$-periodicity of the phase map.
-Fig.~\ref{fig:nv_3q_invariants_vs_time_ZZZ} shows the resulting phase invariant trajectories.
+To validate the interaction dynamics we evaluate the $k$-body phase decomposition throughout the evolution by tracking the time-dependent phase invariants $\phi_t(S)$.
+This reveals how the control pulse builds up the desired three-body interaction phase $\phi_t(\{a,b,c\})$ while guiding the pairwise phase components $\phi_t(\{a,b\})$, $\phi_t(\{a,c\})$, and $\phi_t(\{b,c\})$ to be suppressed towards phase equal to zero, up to the inherent $\pi$-periodicity~\eqref{eq:pi_peridicity}.
+As shown in Fig.~\ref{fig:nv_3q_invariants_vs_time_ZZZ}, the three-body invariant $\phi_t(\{a,b,c\})$ builds up to the target value while the pairwise invariants end up suppressed, up to the inherent $2\pi$-periodicity of the phase map.